What is a Domestic Misconnection?

 Can the assessment be carried out outside a weekday?

 Stormwater Assessors typically carry out the assessments during a weekday however they can facilitate assessments on some Saturdays.

 Why is my house being assessed and not my next-door neighbour’s house?

 A considerable amount of work has already been carried out to identify clean and polluted stretches of stormwater drainage pipes in housing estates in SDCC and DLRCC.
 This work, combined with mapping techniques, has allowed the DURL Project to identify rows or clusters of housing that are more likely to have a domestic misconnection.
-This work has to eliminate a considerable number of houses that are less likely to have a domestic misconnection.
+This work has identified a considerable number of houses that are less likely to have a domestic misconnection.
 This ‘less likely/more likely screening process’ helps to speed up the work of the project and give more value for money when finding domestic misconnections.
-If the DURL Project does not consider a house may be misconnected, the Stormwater Assessors will not call to that house.
+If the DURL Project does not consider a house may be misconnected, the Stormwater Assessors are unlikely to call to that house.
 The Stormwater Assessors may return to some housing estates to make assessments on other houses if they think not all domestic misconnections were found.

 What happens if a misconnection is identified?